 However, there are many more crucial areas of secondary and further education where lack of colour vision is a serious disadvantage.
 Most teachers have had no training in how to identify and support their colour blind students and are not aware that these students are entitled to extra help in some external exams (for example chemistry practicals).

-As only about 20% of children have ever had their colour vision tested there will be a significant number of colour blind children in every secondary school who will not even be aware that they are colour blind.
-This means that neither the school nor teachers will know which of their pupils are colour blind and as a consequence non-diagnosed pupils will receive no support at all.
+Our studies show that by Year 7 about 80% of children have never been screened for colour blindness.
+This means there will be a significant number of colour blind children in every secondary school who will not even be aware that they are colour blind.
+So neither the school/teachers or parents know which pupils are colour blind and as a consequence non-diagnosed pupils will receive no support at all.

-However, by adopting the advice and techniques set out in our Advice Note below you will ensure that all of your colour blind pupils are able to be better supported in your lessons, even where they are as yet undiagnosed.
+However, by adopting the advice and techniques set out in our detailed-advice-sheet-for-teachers-feb-2016 you can ensure that all of your colour blind pupils, including the undiagnosed ones, are better supported in your lessons.

-Many lessons are given on interactive whiteboards with the teacher delivering the lesson without having given any thought to the colours they have chosen to make their presentation.
-Often colour blind students miss important parts of the lessons because they cannot clearly see the pointer or because of poor choice of colours chosen to highlight graphs, charts and diagrams.
+Take particular care with interactive whiteboards and information projected onto screens as these can ‘wash out’ colours making coloured information more difficult to see.
+Often colour blind students miss important parts of the lessons because they can’t clearly see the pointer or because of poor choice of colours chosen to highlight graphs, charts and diagrams.

 The main problem subjects are maths, all areas of science, geography, sport and art but some aspects of other subjects, such as languages, can also cause issues.